-Today was forecast to be cloudy with a high around 70.
+Today’s hike began just northwest of Lake Delancy.
+Luckily, the day’s forecast was for cloudy skies with a high around 70.
 Perfect hiking conditions!

-Judy and I got a late start on the trail, heading out from just northwest of Lake Delancy on the trail.
-It was a gorgeous stretch of trail with pines and lots of palmetto.
-Judy turned back after 30 minutes to get the car and move it up the trail.
+Judy and I started out together on what was a gorgeous stretch of trail, showcasing lots of pines and palmetto.
+But she turned back after 30 minutes to get the car and move it up the trail.
 I forged on ahead.

-One part of the trail had been burned; smoke was still coming out from one hole.
-I imagine it’s some kind of prescribed burn.
-It was actually beautiful in its own way – the inky black ground around the trees, with the trail a little ribbon of light.
+Unfortunately, the next part of the trail had been burned; smoke was still coming out from one hole.
+I imagine it was some kind of prescribed burn.
+Actually, it was beautiful in its own way – the inky black ground around the trees, with the trail a little ribbon of light.
 This section ended around Rodman Reservoir, a beautiful body of water complete with osprey nests.

 Judy and I hiked a little road section here near the Rodman Dam.
 There were all sorts of large tree trunks clustered on one end of the reservoir that reminded me of the trees/logs we saw last summer in lakes around Mount St. Helens.
-They were trees that had been mowed down by the eruption back in the 1980s, and still were in the water today.
-Well, these logs, we later learned, were from the devastation of Hurricane Matthew, i think it was.
+In those lakes, the trees in the water were from the famous volcano eruption back in the 1980s.
+Incredible!
+Well, we later learned these Rodman dam logs were from the devastation of a hurricane – Hurricane Matthew, I think it was.

-Judy drove ahead to Buckman Lock while I hiked there.
-We learned from Late Start’s trail journal that the locktender is Arthur.
-We met Arthur, who told us about the trees in the Rodman Reservoir.
-He said there are lots of manatees that pass through the locks, so they leave them open at night so the animals don’t get stuck.
-Unfortunately no manatees were around when we were there, nor any boats going through the lock.
+After hiking around the dam, Judy drove ahead to Buckman Lock while I continued on.
+We had learned from Late Start’s trail journal that the locktender at Buckman Lock is a man named Arthur.
+We met Arthur, who told us the story behind the trees in the Rodman Reservoir.
+He also said there are lots of manatees that pass through the locks, so they leave them open at night so the animals don’t get stuck.
+Unfortunately, no manatees were around when we were there, nor any boats going through the lock.

-In the afternoon I hiked through an area near Caravelle Ranch.
+Later, in the afternoon, I hiked through an area near Caravelle Ranch.
 It was very sandy, and I got a lot in my shoes.
 Ugh.
-There was also some area where people dumped trash.
+There was also an area where people dumped trash.
 Sad.

-After that the trail was phenomenal, especially the area through Rice Creek Sanctuary.
-It was this beautiful woodsy area that had hardwood but also all of these tropical plants like palmetto and palms.
-I also crossed lots of boardwalk, including the Hoffman Crossing, an 1886-foot boardwalk!
+After that, the trail was phenomenal, especially the area through Rice Creek Sanctuary.
+It was this beautiful, woodsy area filled with hardwood, but also all of these tropical plants like palmetto and palms.
+I also crossed lots of boardwalk, including the Hoffman Crossing, an 1,886-foot boardwalk!

 Looking forward to what tomorrow brings!